KamgangAnthony/Web-App-Titanic-Survival/README.md

 ## Model Building

-I just used 'Age', 'Fare', 'Pclass', 'Sex', 'Embarked', 'IsAlone', and 'Title' because according to EDA they were the most relevant.
+I just used 'Age', 'Fare', 'Pclass', 'Sex', 'Embarked', 'IsAlone', and 'Title' because according to EDA they were the most relevant. <br>
 Created a numerical pipeline, then a categorical pipeline, and then united them.

 <p align="left">